coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 - Provides an easy and fast way to bundle all the necessary libraries and data together
 - DockerHub is a platform to share docker images (images are stored in repositories - similar to Git repository)
 - Public Docker images available in [Docker Hub](https://hub.docker.com/) but a word of warning: <span style="color: red">not all images can be trusted!
 There have been examples of contaminated images so investigate before using images blindly</span>.

 ---

+## Singularity
+- [Singularity](http://singularity.lbl.gov/) is aimed at scientific community and to run scientific workflows on HPC resources
+- Docker is compatible with Singularity
+  - main purpose of Docker is for microservices development, which is different to the purpose of Singularity
+  - Docker images can be converted into Singularity images

+---